AMReX-Combustion/PeleLMeX/Docs/source/manual/Model.rst

    :align: center
    :figwidth: 90%

 * `PeleLM` will recursively advance finer levels, halving the time step size (when using a refinement ratio of 2) at each level.
-For instance, considering a 3 levels simulation, `PeleLM` advances the coarse `Level0` over a :math:`\Delta t_0` step, then `Level1` over a :math:`\Delta t_1` step and `Level2` over two :math:`\Delta t_2` steps, performing an interpolation of the `Level1` data after the first step.
+For instance, considering a 3 levels simulation, `PeleLM` advances the coarse `Level0` over a :math:`\Delta t_0` step, then `Level1` over a :math:`\Delta t_1` step and `Level2` over two :math:`\Delta t_2` steps, performing an interpolation of the `Level1` data after the first `Level2` step.
 At this point, a synchronization step is performed to ensure that the fluxes are conserved at coarse-fine interface and a second `Level1` step is performed, followed by the same two `Level2` steps.
 At this point, two synchronizations are needed between the two pairs of levels.
-* In order to get to the same physical time, `PeleLMeX` will perform 4 time steps of size similar to `PeleLM` :math:`\Delta t_2`, advancing all the level at once.
-The coarse-fine fluxe consistency is this time ensured by averaging down the face-centered fluxes from fine to coarse levels.
+* In order to get to the same physical time, `PeleLMeX` will perform 4 time steps of size similar to `PeleLM`'s :math:`\Delta t_2`, advancing all the levels at once.
+The coarse-fine fluxes consistency is this time ensured by averaging down the face-centered fluxes from fine to coarse levels.
 Additionnally, the state itself is averaged down at the end of each SDC iteration.

 In practice, `PeleLM` will perform a total of 7 single-level advance steps, while `PeleLMeX` will perform 4 multi-level ones to reach the same physical time, advancing the coarser levels at a smaller CFL number whereas `PeleLM` maintain a fixed CFL at all the level.
 It might seem that `PeleLMeX` is thus performing extra work, but because it ignore fine-covered regions, `PeleLMeX` do not need to perform the expensive (and often very under-resolved) chemistry integration in fine-covered areas.
 An exact evaluation of the benefits and drawbacks of each appraoch is under way.